HuMingLab/ecDNAcaller/README.md

 ## Installation

-We recommend to run `ecDNAcaller` in a conda/mamba environment.
+We recommend to run `ecDNAcaller` and `ecDNAcaller_deep.py` in a conda/mamba environment.

 ```bash
 conda create -n ecDNAcaller python parallel pandas numpy